krkruk/arduino-robot-tutorial/docs/README.md

 ## Introduction

-Have you ever dreamed of making your own device?
-Do you think it's a difficult thing and requires at least a PhD in electronics?
+Have you ever dreamed of making your own electronic device?
+Do you think it's a difficult task and requires at least a PhD in electronics?
 Well, we no longer live in *Stone Age* and there is no need to chisel transistors out of a silicon wafer.
 There are way better solutions on the market nowadays.

 This tutorial presents an affordable way to your very first robotics.
 For ~€20-25 you can build your own robot that actually can fight!